magnhalv/shoot_em_up/README.md

 ## TODO

-- Figure a better way to deal with textures and other resources when switching between renderers.
-    - Use void* as handles?
-    - Have an id per asset, which is defined by the user.
-Add a texture with a given id which already exists is a no-op.
-- Make record work again
+### IMGUI

+- Text rendering <---
+- Buttons
+- Sliders
-- Add freeze
+- Window

+### Features

-- Software renderer:
+- CLI
-    - Probably have to start using matrices
+- Mix background music and other sounds
+- Background texture moving
-    - Make texture UV coordinates work
+- Make a slider through the level
+- Make an editor (i.e. being able to add enemies at certain points)

 - Consider start using perspective matrices
 - Load assets as background tasks
     - [ ] When hot reloading, wait for all current tasks to be completed.